New development prompts pushback in OCC

 One concern several business owners share is parking.

-“There’s already an incredible serious shortage of parking,” said Paul Paradis, owner of Paradise Sales.
+“There’s already an incredibly serious shortage of parking,” said Paul Paradis, owner of Paradise Sales.

 But the city says that won’t be an issue.
 It’s already done an impact study and found that the extra vehicles, about 360 a day, would be easily accommodated as is.

-“I will say, like, I’m worried about, a little bit about the size of the project, but I am excited that it will give an opportunity to bring more people, possible into the business,” Szulkowski said.
+“I will say I’m worried about, a little bit about the size of the project, but I am excited that it will give an opportunity to bring more people, possible into the business,” Szulkowski said.

-Brian Kniep, vice president of planning and community development with developer Goodwin Knight says they’re open to hearing all of these concerns and is waiting to respond until all comments are collected by the city with an August 7th deadline.
+Brian Kniep, vice president of planning and community development with developer Goodwin Knight, said they’re open to hearing all of these concerns.
+Kniep said they are waiting to respond until all comments are collected by the city, with an August 7 deadline.

 Until then, everyone’s hoping for the best outcome.